About Simon Tarr

 In addition to his films that have been screened in hundreds of film festivals on every continent (yes, even Antarctica), he creates live video shows and immersive environments that he has performed at Carnegie Hall, LaMaMa and around the world from Tokyo to Cairo.
 His work is available on DVD from Netflix and Amazon.

-Tarr is an associate professor of art at the University of South Carolina where he is the coordinator of the Media Arts degree program in the School of Visual Art and Design.
+Dr. Tarr is a Professor of media arts at the University of South Carolina where he is the coordinator of the Media Arts degree programs in the School of Visual Art and Design.
+He is the founding Faculty Principal of the Rhodos Fellows Learning Community for Information, Design, and Computing.
 He received the 2010 University Film and Video Association Teaching Award for achievements in pedagogy that contribute to the field of film and video education.

 About Quark Nova